-Twenty-six reports (4.4%) were considered serious (refer to serious AEFI definition above).
-Of these, 23 individuals were admitted to hospital.
-These included nine individuals hospitalized after anaphylaxis or other allergic event, eight for neurological investigations/monitoring (including two for transverse myelitis, one for a seizure, and five for undiagnosed weakness, numbness, syncope, lethargy, or altered level of consciousness), five for chest pain/cardiac events, and one for a pregnancy related complication.
+Thirty-four reports (5.2%) were considered serious (refer to serious AEFI definition above).
+Of these, 30 individuals were admitted to hospital.
+These included thirteen individuals hospitalized after anaphylaxis or other allergic event, eleven for neurological investigations/monitoring (including two for transverse myelitis, two for seizures, one stroke, one encephalitis/ hemorrhage, and five for undiagnosed weakness, numbness, syncope, lethargy, or altered level of consciousness), four for chest pain/cardiac events, one respiratory distress, and one for a pregnancy related complication.

 Death is reportable as an adverse event when it occurs within 30 days of vaccination and no other clear cause of death has been established.
 Death may also be recorded as the outcome of a specific reportable event.
-Three serious AEFI reports were received for individuals who died within 30 days of receiving a COVID-19 vaccine.
-For two of the deaths, vaccination was not considered to be a contributing factor by health care providers who attended and investigated the death.
-The other death, which was still being investigated at the time of this report, was the outcome of a cardiac event that occurred in an elderly individual with multiple underlying medical conditions.
+Four serious AEFI reports were received for individuals who died within 30 days of receiving a COVID-19 vaccine.
+For two of the deaths, vaccination was not considered to be a contributing factor by health care providers who attended and investigated the death based off of the individuals' medical history.
+The third death was the outcome of a cardiac event that occurred in an elderly individual with multiple underlying medical conditions.
+The fourth death also occurred in an elderly individual with underlying medical conditions but was still being investigated at the time of this report.